-Agoraphobia is a fear of being in places where help might not be available.
-It usually involves fear of crowds, bridges, or of being outside alone.
+Agoraphobia is an intense fear and anxiety of being in places where it is hard to escape, or where help might not be available.
+Agoraphobia usually involves fear of crowds, bridges, or of being outside alone.

 Causes of Agoraphobia

 The exact cause agoraphobia is unknown.
 Agoraphobia sometimes occurs when a person has had a panic attack and begins to fear situations that might lead to another panic attack.

 With agoraphobia, you avoid places or situations because you do not feel safe in public places.
 The fear is worse when the place is crowded.

 Symptoms of agoraphobia include:

 - Being afraid of places where escape might be hard

 - Being afraid of losing control in a public place